-Health Promotion and Behavior offers a variety of approved electives throughout the year.
+Health Policy and Management offers a variety of approved electives throughout the year.
 Please contact your advisor for assistance in choosing electives offered in both the Department and throughout the University.
-It is your responsibility to make sure the electives you choose will be approved by your advisor and the Graduate Coordinator, Dr. Jessica Muilenburg.
+It is your responsibility to make sure the electives you choose will be approved by your advisor.